Winter fun at the cottage

-Winter is a great time of year to head out to the cabin and enjoy some different activities at the lake.
+Winter is a great time of the year to have some outdoor fun at the cottage.

-Cottage owners are starting to use their recreational properties at all times of the year.
-While the winter season presents some challenges, the benefits are worth the trouble once you finally get to the cabin.
+Cabin owners are starting to discover they can use their recreational properties to have some fun at all times of the year.
+While the winter season presents challenges, the benefits are worth the trouble once you finally get to the lake.

-The great thing about ice fishing is that it can be done very comfortably out of an ice hut, and the entire family can get in on the action.
+The great thing about ice fishing is that it can be done very comfortably in an ice hut, and the entire family can get in on the action.

 You can check out our full list of the gear you need at the ice fishing equipment for beginners page.

 Many cottage owners have a pair of traditional snow shoes hanging on the wall, but few people actually use the old-style gear.
-Modern snow shoes are easier to use and as a result, snowshoeing is a becoming a very popular winter sport.
+Modern snow shoes are designed for beginners of all ages.
+As a result, snowshoeing is a becoming a very popular winter cottage sport.

-If the snow is simply too deep and you don’t want to bother heading far from the cottage, having a snow sculpture competition is a great way to enjoy the outdoors at the cabin during the winter months.
-Depending on the size of the group, you can organize the family and guests into teams of two or three people.
+A snow sculpture competition is a great way to enjoy the outdoors at the cabin during the winter months.
+Depending on the size of the group, you can organize the family into teams of two or three people.

-Nominate a non-biased judge right from the beginning.
+Choose a non-biased judge right from the beginning.
 Grandma is normally a pretty good pick.
-Otherwise, things can get a bit heated when it comes time to decide the winner.
+Otherwise, things can get a bit heated when it is time to decide the winner.

 This cool snow sculpture starter kit is great to get the competition started.